mdmjsh/FPR/write_up.md

 \end{code}

-This implementation works fine, however the issue with it is that for any value of i all numerals are checked.
-We could say that it is not really in the spirit of haskell, as the `numerals` list is greedily computed and exhaustively checked every time the `numeralsOfLength` function is called.
-A better solution is to lazily group the numerals by their length and then retrieve just the relevant grouping.
+This implemention works fine, however the issue with it is that for any value of i all numerals are checked.
+We could say that it is not really in the spirit of haskell, as the `numerals` list is greedily computed and exhaustively checked everytime the `numeralsOfLength` function is called.
+A better solution is to lazily group the numerals by their length and then retrieve just the relevent grouping.

 This can be refactored using sortBy, GroupBy and on as follows: